Images: copyright guide

-On example is a photograph of an an artwork, which is a copyrighted work, such as an image of a painting from an art exhibition or an object from a museum.
-Even though a photographer has offer their photographs under a Creative Commons license, you must ensure they do not infringe copyright of the creator of the work captured in the photograph before you use the image.
+One example is a photograph of an an artwork, which is a copyrighted work, such as an image of a painting from an art exhibition or an object from a museum.
+Even though a photographer has licensed their photographs under Creative Commons, you must ensure they do not infringe copyright of the creator of the work captured in the photograph before you use the image.
 If in doubt, contact the photographer to find out if they have obtained permission to photograph the artistic work.

 Using images in presentations